dobnaa/CIBL/docs/decisions/README.md

 0056 OTC Trading

-0057 Margin Trading (Future)
+0057 Margin Trading

-0058 Derivatives (Future)
+0058 Derivatives

-Phase 5 — Wallet as a Service
+# Phase 5 — Wallet as a Service

 0059 Wallet as a Service

 0060 HD Wallets